dominicstop/react-native-ios-context-menu/README.md

 <br><br>

 #### 4.1.10 `ContextMenuView` [Simple Example #10](https://github.com/dominicstop/react-native-ios-context-menu/blob/master/example/src/components/ContextMenuView/ContextMenuViewSimpleExample10.js)
 On iOS 14 and above, you can update the menu while it's visible.
-You can update the menu changing the `menuConfig` prop via state.
+You can update the menu by changing the `menuConfig` prop via state.
 This is a simple demo with a counter state incrementing every second when the menu is open.
 * This example is demoed in this [gif](https://github.com/dominicstop/react-native-ios-context-menu/blob/master/assets/context-menu-view-gifs/ContextMenuView-SimpleExample-9-10.gif).

 <br>